 Wallet

-GBA members can use MetaMask, an open source wallet application available to anyone.
-The wallet enables users to send and receive GBA tokens to and from another wallet.
+GBA members can use MetaMask, an open source wallet application available for various web browsers, that enables users to send and receive GBA tokens to and from another wallet.

 MetaMask serves as a keychain for the GBBP’s complete wallet functionality.